 Lycera’s novel immune suppressor portfolio positions the company to have a significant impact in treating autoimmune disease.
 The Company’s programs originate from several important areas of research, including immune metabolism, cell signaling, and immune cell differentiation, and are anticipated to dampen or suppress auto-immune reactions.
 These agents have been shown to be beneficial in several widely-accepted models for autoimmune disease, as well as in human translational systems, acting through pathways directly involved in immune regulation.

 Lycera’s lead immune suppression program originates from our deep expertise in immune metabolism, a field of biology focused on how energy is made and utilized.
 Unlike normal cells, disease-causing immune cells have metabolic abnormalities that sensitize them to modulation of the mitochondrial enzyme F1F0-ATPase.
 Lycera has developed proprietary compounds targeting this enzyme in order to selectively induce cell death (apoptosis) of chronically activated disease-causing immune cells, while sparing normal immune cells that fight infection.
 ATPase modulators are unique, first-in-class drugs with the potential to treat a broad spectrum of conditions.
-Such drugs are designed to have significant advantages over existing products, including broad efficacy, fewer side effects, and an absence of global suppression.

 Publications for ATPase Modulators